jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 > Note: Sending events to Windows instances is currently not supported.

-These event scripts allow user to react to some critical events to make operations smooth and reliable.
+These event scripts allow user to react to some critical CloneSquad events to make operations smooth and reliable.
 **These scripts are not meant to perform long running tasks** but to inform and probe about an event and associated return status if required.
 As a general rule of thumb, if a user script returns a zero-code, the event is assumed successfully taken into account by the instance.
 If the user scripts returns a non-zero code, the event will be repeated until event specific timeout or zero status code received.

 > **IMPORTANT: All launched user scripts MUST execute in less than 30 seconds or will be forcibly terminated otherwise by the AWS SSM agent running in the EC2 instance.**